frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/setting-up/articles/delete-submitted-document.md

 <!-- add-breadcrumbs -->
 #Delete Submitted Document

-To delete submitted document, you need to cancel it first.
-Followings are steps to delete submitted document.
+To delete a submitted document, you need to cancel it first.
+Following are steps to delete submitted document.
+These steps assume that you have the appropriate permissions to cancel and delete a submitted document.

 ####Step 1: Cancel Submitted Document